Disable alert for DubaiDubai

-“With market conditions still uncertain, we continue to focus on driving profitability by targeting higher margin throughput and improving efficiencies.
+“As always, we remain focused on driving profitability by targeting higher margin throughput while containing costs and improving efficiencies.
 We remain confident of meeting full year market expectations.”